doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 Invoked with the `import` argument, *mppinit import* imports the music library to the Beets media management system.

-Invoked with the `metadata` argument, *mppinit metadata* updates the Beets library with analyzed and retrieved metadata.
+Invoked with the `metadata` argument, *mppinit metadata* analyzess the MPD music library and creates a song similarity database for playlist creation.
+If accompanied by the `-e` argument, Essentia is used to analyze, extract, and update the Beets library with acoustic information.
 If accompanied by the `-a` argument, AcousticBrainz is used to retrieve audio information rather than analyzing audio files with Essentia.

 Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.